 Parathyroid carcinoma should be considered in patients with clinical manifestations of severe hyperparathyroidism and hypercalcemia and corresponding abnormal laboratory values.
 Findings on several imaging modalities are highly suggestive of the diagnosis and often reveal malignant features, including local invasion or disseminated disease.
 Ultrasonography further aids in localizing the lesion and preoperative planning.
-99mTc-sestamibi scintigraphy is also valuable in lesion localization, especially with delayed-phase image acquisition, although false negative results can occur.
 Surgical resection, along with prospective histopathological examination, is the primary treatment.
-The role of chemotherapy and radiation therapy remains controversial.
-Here, we present a case of a 67-year-old woman with histopathology-confirmed parathyroid carcinoma despite a negative 99mTc-sestamibi scintigraphy.
+The roles of chemotherapy and radiation therapy remain controversial.
+Here, we present a case of a 67-year-old woman with histopathology-confirmed parathyroid carcinoma and multidisciplinary approach leading to diagnosis and management.